Amorolfine

 Print this page

-Amorolfine is used to treat some types of fungal nail infections, of the toenail or fingernail.
-It works by stopping the growth of the fungus.
-It is one of a group of medicines known as antifungals.
+Amorolfine is used to treat fungal nail infections in toenails or fingernails.
+It works by killing the fungus.
+It belongs to a group of medicines known as antifungals.

 • Amorolfine is available as a medicated clear nail paint or lacquer.